limjiahau/Badminton-Ladder-and-Management-System/README.md

 ### How to Run the Program:

 Running the "main.py" file will lead you to the Main Selection Screen as shown.
 The helper files, "load.py", "actions.py", "queries.py" are additional code for the program to run as intended.
-Please view the docx. file for the full set of instructions.

 ### Rules:
 1) A player on the ladder may only challenge another player up to three ranks above.